pushpullleg/ML-EDA/MyQuesitons.md

 Does this clarify things?
 Let me know if you want me to expand on any point before we continue.

 Claude Opus 4.5 (Preview) • 1x

+10. Why u choosed xgboost instead of random forest?

+11. what is the prediction for Texas A&M University-Commerce ? can you run it now ?